arsh-k/pde-on-gpu-arsh-kumbhat/homework-4/README.md

 ##### Task 3

-For `Ra = 10`, it can be observed that the Gaussian peak diffuses quickly in comparison to convection (i.e., the movement of the peak in the y-direction).
+For `Ra = 10`, it can be observed that the Gaussian peak diffuses quickly in comparison to convection.
 There is little or no motion of the peak in the y-direction.

 ![Figure 3](./docs/porous_convection_2D_implicit_Ra_10.gif)

-For `Ra = 40`, the Gaussian peak has greater motion in the y-direction as compared to the previous case, but still not enough to result in convection (it diffuses faster).
+For `Ra = 40`, the Gaussian peak has greater motion in the y-direction as compared to the previous case, the diffusion is still faster compared to convective transport but convection begins to occur.

 ![Figure 4](./docs/porous_convection_2D_implicit_Ra_40.gif)